salardelavar/OPENSEES_SALAR/EIGHT_ANALYSIS_DUCTILITY_DAMAGE_INDEX_&_ENERGY_DISSIPATION_CAPACITY_INDEX/11_SDOF_8_ANA/DUCT_OPTIMIZATION_DECI_20_SEISMIC_SDOF/README.md

     Residual function:
         F(X) = EDCI - DEMAND

-        where PERIOD_MAX is returned by the SDOF solver when called with ANAL_TYPE = 'SEISMIC'.
+        where EDCI is returned by the SDOF solver when called with ANAL_TYPE = 'SEISMIC'.
 The residual measures how far the maximum structural period is from the target.
 A value of zero indicates exact convergence.